Adaptive projected SOR algorithms for nonnegative quadratic programming: Adaptive projected SOR methods

 We now present an APSOR algorithm building on~\cite{ms20,rl17} and show it in Algorithm~\ref{algo:asor2}.
 The idea is as follows.
 We check the Armijo condition

 and the curvature condition

 after calculating $\vecx^{(k+1)}$.
 If the Armijo condition is not satisfied, then the step size is decreased for the next iteration by a factor of $\rho \in (0,1)$: $h^{(k+1)} = \rho h^{(k)}$.
 If the two conditions \eqref{armijo} and \eqref{wolfe} are satisfied, then the step size for the next iteration is increased by $h^{(k+1)} = \lambda_1 h^{(k)}$.
 However, if the curvature condition \eqref{wolfe} is not satisfied, the current step size is deemed too small and is increased for the next iteration by a larger factor of $\lambda_2 > \lambda_1 > 1$: $h^{(k+1)} = \lambda_2 h^{(k)}$.
 There are a few parameters that must be predetermined in Algorithm~\ref{algo:asor2}.
 Two parameters $\varepsilon_\omega$ and $M_\omega$ are used to avoid a situation in which $\omega^{(k)}$ takes a value close to $0$ or $2$ (because if this happens, the algorithm may stagnate).
 The other parameters need to be predetermined to check the Wolfe-like conditions \eqref{armijo} and \eqref{wolfe}.
-Fortunately, \cite{ms20} showed that the combination $(c_1,c_2,\lambda_1,\lambda_2,\rho) = (0.89,0.95,1.15,1.4,0.85)$ is useful for many linear systems (without any constraints).
-This combination is also employed in this study.
+Fortunately, \cite{ms20} showed that the combination $(c_1,c_2,\lambda_1,\lambda_2,\rho) = (0.89,0.95,1.15,1.4,0.85)$ is useful for many linear systems.
+This combination will also be employed in this study.
+Note that our preliminary numerical experiments suggest that the convergence behaviour may not be very sensitive to the choice of these parameters, and for example, a small $c_1$ such as $c_1=10^{-4}$ as often employed in the optimization area exhibits a similar performance.

 We note that in contrast to the standard applications of the Wolfe conditions that are used to determine the \emph{current} step size, the above conditions are used to determine the \emph{next} step size.
 This procedure is possible because the dissipation property $V(\vecx^{(k+1)}) \leq V(\vecx^{(k)})$ always follows independently of the step size (as long as it is positive, and even if it is large).
 Further, checking these conditions does not require calculation of additional matrix-vector products, which indicates that the cost for updating the step size or parameter is negligible.